microsoft/vss-web-extension-sdk/README.md

 }
 ```

-1. `scripts` provides a convenient way to define common operations that you want to perform on your project, like compiling and package.
-For example, to build (compile) and package your extension, run: `npm run build`.
+1. `scripts` provides a convenient way to define common operations that you want to perform on your project, like compiling and packaging.
+   * For example, to build (compile) and package your extension, run: `npm run build`.
 This runs `build` and `postbuild`.
 If you make a change that doesn't require compiling, you can package by simply running `npm run package`.
+   * To package and publish directly to the Marketplace on build, change the `postbuild` script to run the `gallery-publish` script (instead of `package`).
+You can then run `npm run build -- --token xxxxxx` (where xxxx is you personal access token for publishing to the Marketplace) to build, package, and publish your extension.

 2. The dependencies on the @types for `jquery` and `q` are only necessary if your TypeScript code is directly referencing either of these types.

 Learn more about [package.json](https://docs.npmjs.com/files/package.json)